 15 Tailbone Pain Exercises to Try for Coccyx Relief

+Do you feel tailbone pain when sitting?
 Tailbone pain is defined as any discomfort circulating at the bottom of the spine.
-Numerous remedies are available, but one of the easiest things you can do for your tailbone pain is yoga.
+Numerous remedies are available, but there are plenty of tailbone pain exercises you can do to relax the discomfort.

-Our Yoga Strong team has compiled fifteen different tailbone pain relief exercises you can start doing today.
+If you're looking for tailbone pain relief, our Yoga Strong team has compiled fifteen different tailbone pain exercises you can start doing today.
 All of these stretches are easy to do from the comfort of your home.

 Yoga for Tailbone Pain